 Firefighter Michael Patterson said he could barely see his hands in front of his face as he searched the home.

-He told Nottingham Crown Court that a colleague passed him a child, whom he carried downstairs before going back to search for more children.'My babies'
+He told Nottingham Crown Court that a colleague passed him a child, whom he carried downstairs before going back to search for more children.

 He told the court: "It was confusing and chaotic with a great sense of urgency.
 There seemed to be casualties everywhere."